-Agencies have 30 days after the end of the last or final reporting period for any VOCA subaward (no later than October $31^{st}$ ) to report expenses, request reimbursement and reconcile any discrepancies.
+Agencies have 30 days after the end of the last or final reporting period for any VOCA subaward (no later than October 31st) to report expenses, request reimbursement and reconcile any discrepancies.
 If a subrecipient determines that VOCA Competitive funds will not be spent by the end of the subaward period, a request for an extension must be submitted prior to the end of the subaward period; otherwise, funds will be automatically deobligated and will no longer be available to the subrecipient.
-For more information on amendments and extensions see pages 44-45.
+For more information on amendments and extensions see Section 5 (IV) below.